Home Page

 • Develop competence in information technology and digital literacy.

 Students should examine the course catalog for the specific courses that fulfill the writing requirements and consult with their advisor.
-The courses satisfying either the Intermediate or the Advanced Writing Requirements are listed in separate tables below.
+The courses satisfying either the Writing Across the Curriculum or the Writing in the Disciplines requirements are listed in separate tables below.

-The following courses are designated as Intermediate Writing Courses for this catalog year.
+The following courses are designated as Writing Across the Curriculum courses for this catalog year.
 Students are cautioned that courses may change from year to year.
-To be used to fulfill the General Education Requirement, a course must be listed as Intermediate Writing in the catalog and in the class schedule for the semester a student registers for it.
+To be used to fulfill the General Education Requirement, a course must be listed as a Writing Across the Curriculum course in the catalog and in the class schedule for the semester a student registers for it.

 ANTY 254XArchaeological Wonders of the World3